College of Business Leadership

 Susan earned a bachelor’s degree in mathematics and economics from the University of Mary Washington and an MBA in finance from the University of Florida.
 Prior to working with the SBDC, Susan co-authored finance textbooks, helped found a church-based preschool, and taught high school mathematics.
 With her husband and sons, she owned and operated a franchise pizza restaurant, Papa’s Pizza To-Go, in Orange, Virginia.
 She and her husband currently own an Airbnb in Mathews, Virginia, with their son and daughter-in-law.

-Co-Director – Center for Economic Development-Christopher Willis
+Co-Director – Center for Economic Development-Christopher Willis, Ph.D

 Chris’s entrepreneurial journey began during his college years at Appalachian State University, where he started a construction company in Boone, NC.
 After earning his bachelor’s degree, he founded a consulting firm to supplement his high school teaching salary, marking the beginning of a 30-year career in business and technology.